CLDIAO/about_TCGA/README.md

 # about_TCGA
-some protocol fot TCGA data analysis
+some protocols fot TCGA data analysis